-Course: MLGo26A /MLGo26B AP Spanish Language and Culture Grade: 11-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Honors Spanish III or Spanish III and teacher recommendation

-This course is designed to help students become proficient in the Spanish language, and also to assist them in successfully completing the AP Spanish Language and Culture Exam for college credit.
-The four skills of language learning: speaking, listening, writing, and reading will be practiced for mastery.
-Literature and culture will provide subject matter for refining oral and written communication.
-Students will continue to build vocabulary and practice advanced grammatical structures.
-Students will also broaden their understanding of cultures that comprise the Spanish-speaking world through the study of history, literature, art, music, and current events.
-This course is conducted entirely in Spanish.
-For more information on this class, please visit the AP site.
-This course carries a weighted grade.
+Course: MLGo26A /MLGo26B AP Spanish Language and Culture Grade: 11-12 All Year Course offered at: AHS CDO IRHS Prerequisites: Hor nors Spanish III or Spa nish III and teacher recommendation This course is design ned to help students become proficient in the Spanish language, and also to assist them in succ essfully completing th ne AP Spanish Language and Culture Exam for college credit.
+The four ski lls of language learnin g: speaking, listening, writing, and reading will be practiced for maste ery.
+Literature and cul ture will provide subject matter for refining oral and written communica ation.
+Students will co ntinue to build vocabulary and practice advanced grammatical struct tures.
+Students will als so broaden their understanding of cultures that comprise the Span ish-speaking world th rough the study of history, literature, art, music, and current events.
+Thi s course is conducted entirely in Spanish.
+For more information on this class, please visit the AP site .
+This course carri es a weighted grade.

-Course: MLGo3oA/MLGo3oB Spanish for Native Speakers I Grade: 9-12 All Year Course offered at: AHS Prerequisites: Teacher recommendation and placement testing This first level is intended for those who already speak Spanish, especially at home, but who have little or no experience with written Spanish.
-Students develop reading and writing skills, while they expand their knowledge of the Hispanic world and speaking ability.
-This class is conducted in Span ish.
+Course: MLGo3oA /MLGo3oB Spanish for Native Speakers I Grade: 9-12 All Year Course offered at: AHS Prerequisites: Teacher recommendation and placement testing have little or no exp perience with wri their knowledge who already speak Spanish, especially at home, but who itten Spanish.
+Students develop reading and writing skills, of the Hispanic world and speaking ability.
+This class is

-Course: MLGo31A/MLGo31B Spanish for Native Speakers II Grade: 9-12 All Year Course offered at: AHS Prerequisites: Teacher recommendation and placement testing and/or a grade of "C" or better in Spanis for Native Speakers Level I This level II course is for students who already speak, read, and write in Spanish and who wish to develop these skills further while extending their knowledge of the Hispanic world, its history, and literatu re.
-This class is cond ucted in Spanish.
+Course: MLGo31A/MLGo31B Spanish for Native Speakers II Grade: 9-12 All Year Course offered at: AHS Prerequisites: Tea Prerequisites: Teacher recommendation and placement testing and/or a grade of "C" or better in Spanish for Native Speaker for Native Speakers Level I This level II course This level II course is for students who already speak, read, and write in Spanish and who wish to develop these skills further while extending their knowledge of the Hispanic world, its history, and literate ure.
+This class is cond ducted in Spanish.